 Redd Dewatering

 Differences in redd dewatering between Alternatives 1–3 and the NAA for all the salmonid runs/species in the three rivers (Sacramento, Feather and American) are presented using the grand mean percentages of redds dewatered for each month that the species/run spawns and each water year type and all water year types combined (see Table 11N-13).
 For all redd dewatering tables in this appendix (Table 11N-13 through 11N-21), the complete spawning and egg/alevin incubation periods are provided because changes in project-related flow any time during these periods can affect the redd dewatering results.
 The means of the redd dewatering estimates under the NAA and Alternatives 1–3 are compared using absolute differences rather than relative differences (percent change) because many of the values for percentages of redds dewatered are small.
 Expressing changes of small values as percent changes may result in very large values that may be misleading.
-For instance, in Table 11N-13 below, the absolute difference in percentages of redds dewatered between Alternative 1A and the NAA for April in dry water years is 0.5%, whereas the difference expressed as the percent change would be 23%, a misleadingly high value.
+For instance, in Table 11N-13 below, the absolute difference in percentages of redds dewatered between Alternative 1A and the NAA for April in dry water years is 0.5%, whereas the difference expressed as the percent change would be 38%..
 Note that the absolute differences in this table and the others giving redd dewatering results (Table 11N-13 through Table 11N-21) are given without the percent symbol (“%”) to guard against confusing them with percent changes.
 Absolute differences in the tables greater than equal to 2% are highlighted in green when they refer to reductions in percent of redds dewatered and in red when they refer to increases in percent of redds dewatered.
 The highlighting is provided for convenience to flag the largest differences in the results.

 Sacramento River